 62:2 And the Gentiles shall see thy righteousness, and all kings thy glory: and thou shalt be called by a new name, which the mouth of the LORD shall name.

-Jerusalem shall be glorious in the millennial kingdom and Christ shall delight in Jerusalem and in his people.
+Jerusalem shall be glorious in the millennial kingdom [and beyond] and Christ shall delight in Jerusalem and in his people.

 Hephzibah literally means, “My delight is in her.”
 In 2 Kings 21:1, Hephzibah is the name of King Hezekiah’s wife.
 The name Hephzibah or Hafzibah expresses a very clear idea.
 Since the same root hafz means “guarding” or “taking care of,” all words from this root suggest the idea of “safeguarding,” and therefore the name Hephzibah means not only someone who evokes delight, but also “one who is guarded,” a “protected one,” a married bride under the protection of her husband.